Contact the Wood Energy Interest Group

 Bioenergy Association is committed to reducing its own carbon footprint and to avoid travel related emissions undertakes most meetings by video conferencing.

-The Wood Energy Interest Group (WEIG) maintains this website as a portal to all information on the use of wood energy in New Zealand and Australia.
+The Wood Energy Interest Group (WEIG) maintains this website as a portal to all information on the use of wood energy in New Zealand, Australia and the Pacific.

-The Bioenergy Association represents the New Zealand bioenergy industry and is the only bioenergy-specific member association in New Zealand.
-We provide assistance and a wealth of bioenergy information to support members' business and promote their expertise and capabilities in the New Zealand and Australian bioenergy sectors.
+The Bioenergy Association represents the Oceania bioenergy and biofuels industry.
+We provide assistance and a wealth of bioenergy information to support members' business and promote their expertise and capabilities in the New Zealand, Australian and Pacific bioenergy sectors.

 Bioenergy Association membership is open to anyone with a commercial interest in bioenergy.
 Our members include land and forestry owners, wood processors, feedstock suppliers, fuel and energy suppliers, equipment supplies, manufacturers, consultants, contractors, energy researchers, educators, regulators and investors.